Home Compare CNH vs HOLN.SW

 CNH Industrial N.V. vs Holcim: Which Stock Looks Stronger in 2026?

-Holcim holds the cleaner structural position, with the lead spread across growth and valuation.
-CNH Industrial still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with CNH Industrial carrying a narrow edge on valuation.
+Holcim still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CNH: Russell 1000, HOLN.SW: STOXX 600).